Getting a bunch of adults in a room and talking to them about the fun we have at Scouts can be incredibly powerful and effective

 What’s it all about?

 Adult talks are short presentations which volunteers can deliver to potential volunteers, motivating them to consider joining in the fun week after week or whenever-they-can.
 They might host one after a weekly session, at an open evening or taster event, at a family camp or during a Group get-together.
+Check out the short video below which tells you all about Adult Talks.

 How does it work?